South Lebanon conflict (1985–2000): 1989 Taif Agreement 1989–1991)

-Outbreak of hostilities after the Lebanese Civil War
+Outbreak of hostilities after the Lebanese Civil War (1991–1993)

 Though the majority of the Lebanese civil war conflicts ended in the months following the Ta'if Accord, Israel kept maintaining a military presence in South Lebanon.
 Consequently, the Islamic Resistance, by now dominated by Hezbollah, continued operations in the South.

 Several days of Israeli air raids ended on 4 June 1991.
 Targets, in the biggest attack since 1982, included buildings belonging to Fateh, PFLP, DFLP and Fateh-Revolutionary Command.
 Twenty-two people were killed and 82 wounded.

-A month later, 4 July 1991, following the failure of disarmament negotiations, as required by the Taif agreement, the Lebanese Army attacked Palestinian positions in Southern Lebanon.
+On 4 July 1991, following the failure of disarmament negotiations, as required by the Taif agreement, the Lebanese Army attacked Palestinian positions in Southern Lebanon.
 The offensive, involving 10,000 troops against an estimated 5,000 militia, lasted 3 days and ended with the Army taking all the Palestinian positions around Sidon.
-In the agreement that followed all heavy weapons were surrendered and infantry weapons only allowed in the two refugee camps, Ain al-Hilweh and Mieh Mieh.
+In the agreement that followed, all heavy weapons were surrendered and infantry weapons only allowed in the two refugee camps, Ain al-Hilweh and Mieh Mieh.
 73 people were killed in the fighting, and 200 wounded, mostly Palestinian.

-Hezbollah’s leader Abbas al-Musawi had announced that they would not give up their weapons.
-“Our guns are a red line that cannot be crossed”.
-On 16th July 1991 they ambushed an Israeli patrol north of the security zone in Kufr Huna.
+Hezbollah's leader Abbas al-Musawi had announced that they would not give up their weapons.
+"Our guns are a red line that cannot be crossed".
+On 16 July 1991 they ambushed an Israeli patrol north of the security zone in Kufr Huna.
 Three Israeli soldiers, including 2 officers, were killed and four wounded.
 One Hizbollah fighter was killed.
-The following day the South Lebanon Army destroyed 14 houses and burnt crops in neighbouring Majd al-Zun.
+The following day the South Lebanon Army destroyed 14 houses, and burnt crops in neighbouring Majd al-Zun.

-Prior to their disbandment militiamen from Amal were also active in South Lebanon.
+Prior to their disbandment, militiamen from Amal were active in South Lebanon.
 On 29 July 1991 they killed three members of the South Lebanon Army (SLA).
 Israel responded with shelling that killed two villagers.
-On 23 August 1991 two members of the SLA were killed by members of Amal.
+On 23 August 1991, two members of the SLA were killed by members of Amal.
 The Israeli Army responded the following day with shelling which killed one civilian.
 Two Irish soldiers serving with UNIFIL were amongst the wounded.

-There was further violence at the end of 1991 with an Irish soldier serving with UNIFIL killed by the SLA on the 15th November and three Lebanese Army soldiers killed by an Israeli rocket on 25th November.
+On 15 November 1991, an Irish soldier serving with UNIFIL was killed by the SLA.
+On 25 November, three Lebanese Army soldiers were killed by an Israeli rocket.